 If you understand all the ins and outs, you can ship a motor vehicle overseas without trouble or excess expense.
 But if you’re not an expert—especially if you’ve never shipped a container—you could probably use some help.

-Your most useful partner is a company that understands cargo shipping and has also helped many individuals ship their property safely and securely.
+When shipping personal effects overseas, your most useful partner is a company that understands cargo shipping and has also helped many individuals ship their property safely and securely.
 To start planning the best strategy for shipping your car overseas, contact the international moving experts at I.C.E.
 Transport.